Between hamlets and sunny highland pastures at the Dôme de Vaugelaz

 • Arrival : Place de la gare (in front of the station) - 73700 Bourg-Saint-Maurice

-• Towns crossed : BOURG-SAINT-MAURICE, LES CHAPELLES, LA PLAGNE TARENTAISE
+• Towns crossed : BOURG-SAINT-MAURICE, LES CHAPELLES, and LA PLAGNE TARENTAISE

 Altimetric profile